PatrykKonieczny/CS474_HW1/README.md

 The tests files that I added for my class operations are: ClassCreateTest, ClassDefTest, ExtendTest, InvokeMethodTest, OverwriteTest.
 In order to use both languages, you have to import the languages.
 This can be done by using import SetDSL.SetOps.* and import  SetDSL.ClassOps.* in the methods you plan to use them.
-The deliverables that I was failed to implment was multiple parameters in constructors and methods.
+The deliverables that I was failed to implment was multiple parameters in constructors and methods and nested classes.